Image: Aron Visuals

-Lack of time is not an excuse to stay in the wrong job.
-Natasha shares her favourite (lesser known) approaches for how you can make time work for you – and, through doing so, make a speedier escape.
+Lack of time is not an excuse to stay in the wrong career.
+Natasha shares her favourite (lesser known) approaches for how you can make time work for you – and, through doing so, make a speedier shift.

 There's work.
 There are bills.
 There are kids.
 There are friends.